 Professor Cromer has taught such courses as: Playing Shakespeare, Moving Shakespeare, Stage Combat I and II, Laban and Body Language for the Actor, Improv, Acting Professionally, Character I, Character II, Modern Realism (Chekhov, Ibsen, and Shaw), Comedy of Manners, Physical Comedy and Unarmed Combat, Text Analysis for the Actor, etc.

-He has directed professionally for the Cincinnati Playhouse in the Park and the Human Race Theatre's school tours; his Wright State productions include Macbeth, Angels in America, Boston Marriage, The Learned Ladies, Company, She Stoops to Conquer, Barnaby Rudge (his own adaptation of the Dickens novel), Our Country's Good, The Tempest, The Two Gentlemen of Verona, Uncle Vanya, Coriolanus, Cymbeline, etc. He recently directed Harold Pinter's Betrayal at Xavier University.
+He has directed professionally for the Cincinnati Playhouse in the Park and the Human Race Theatre's school tours; his Wright State productions include Peter and the Starcatcher, Macbeth, Angels in America, Boston Marriage, The Learned Ladies, Company, She Stoops to Conquer, Barnaby Rudge (his own adaptation of the Dickens novel), Our Country's Good, The Tempest, The Two Gentlemen of Verona, Uncle Vanya, Coriolanus, Cymbeline, etc. He recently directed Harold Pinter's Betrayal at Xavier University.

 Bruce created, funded, and maintained an alumni web-site for the Department of Theatre Arts, Dance, and Motion Pictures upon joining the WSU faculty, in 1987; now Facebook has allowed graduates to connect directly with each other.
 He is an '81 graduate himself of the Wright State B.F.A.
 Professional Actor Training Program.
 He was named the department's Outstanding Alumni in 2009 and given the Liberal Arts Outstanding Teaching Award in 2006.

 In 2019 he played the role of Kim Burke in Todd Haynes' film DARK WATERS, acting in scenes with Mark Ruffalo, Anne Hathaway, Tim Robbins and Victor Garber.